 But first, we need to properly understand the two forms of unwanted food disposal.
 “Food Loss” refers to underutilised agricultural, forestry, and fishing products, that occurs during the food manufacturing and distribution stages, while “Food Waste” refers to edible food that is thrown away, squandered, or expired, and mostly occurs at the retail stage.

 According to the Boston Consulting Group, about 2.5 billion tonnes of food are wasted or lost globally each year, with one-third of it occurring during the production stage.
 Curbing, if not at least largely reducing various catalysts of food wastage and loss is crucial, as other than contributing to shooting up figures in food indices, various additional unnecessary expenditures on services such as imports, packaging and processing, and distribution among other things are meaninglessly spent upon.

-Food wastage is known to cause economic losses, and negatively impact the environment.
+Food wastage is known to cause economic losses and negatively impact the environment.
 According to some recent observations made by the FAO, one-third of all food produced globally for human consumption is wasted, thereby costing the world’s economy US$1 trillion annually.
-Food wastage can both directly and indirectly impact the environment, by leading to the emission of greenhouse gasses, increased water scarcity, risks to biodiversity, and soil erosion at a global scale.
+Food wastage can both, directly and indirectly, impact the environment, by leading to the emission of greenhouse gasses, increased water scarcity, risks to biodiversity, and soil erosion on a global scale.